 OUR HISTORY

-We founded The Mind Body Awareness Project in 2000 to share the transformational power of meditation we experienced in our own lives.
-After battling addiction, depression, and incarceration ourselves, we committed to providing mindfulness and emotional intelligence programs for juvenile detention facilities around the Bay Area.
+We founded the Mind Body Awareness Project in 2001 to share the transformational power of meditation we had experienced in our own lives.
+After battling addiction, depression, and incarceration ourselves, we committed to bringing mindfulness and emotional intelligence programs to youth in juvenile detention facilities around the Bay Area.
+Seed funding came from renowned Buddhist teacher Thich Nhat Hanh, who recognized the transformative power of mindfulness in healing trauma within the justice system.

 Read More